-This section provides the Natural Disaster Guidelines that appear in the Balance section.
-Use these guidelines and the "For Example..." information that corresponds with each guideline to enhance the class discussion and provide additional information.
-A ready-to-copy hand-out of these guidelines are provided for you in the "Additional Resources" section of this guide.
+This section provides the Natural Disaster Guidelines that appear in the Balance section of the CD-ROM.
+Use these guidelines and the "For Example..." information that corresponds with each guideline to enhance class discussion and provide additional information.
+A ready-to-copy handout of these guidelines are provided for you in the "Additional Resources" section of this guide.

-Biology, Botany, Environmental Education, Zoology
+Biology, Botany, Environmental Education, Topography, Zoology